tempflip/node-red-contrib-salesforce/README.md

 from contact
 limit 2
 ```
+If "Return JSON only" is selected, message.payload contains an array of result objects.

-The resulting message has the following properties:
+Otherwise the resulting message has the following properties:

 - msg.payload.size - the number of records returned from the query
-- msg.payload.records - the array of records returned from the query.
+- msg.payload.records - the array of javascript nForce objects returned from the query.
+The nforce objects are useful for doing updates etc., as they have dirty checking and are already structured for an DML update, but do not match what Node-Red debug window shows.

 The query can be configured in the node, however if left blank, the query should be set in an incoming message on `msg.query`.
 See the [Salesforce SOQL documentation](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl) for more information.